Kolmiomökki – Cabin Living Room renovation

 We did want to keep the triangle windows on the lower floor, and while we discussed opening up the ceiling and turning the living space into an open gallery, it would mean we would lose a bedroom/the designated office space.
 We decided to keep both levels and focus on the view out, not up.

 I learned quickly that sliding outdoor doors are not common in Finland.
-Those immediately catapult a project like this to a whole new level of complex and cost.
+Those immediately catapult a project like this to a whole new level of complexity and cost.

 At first, it wasn’t certain that the building structure could even support the massive weight of these new door plans, since with an A-frame the foundation is beneath the slanted roof walls.
 Thankfully, an inspection put us in the clear and we didn’t have to get additional enforcements put in, which would have slowed the project down immensely and would have required permits and, more cash.